SkygearIO/skygear-doc/content/ios/record.md

 ### SKYDatabase

 `SKYDatabase` is the central hub of data storage in `SKYKit`.
-The main responsibility of database is to store [records]({{< relref "#SKYRecord" >}}), the data storage unit in Skygear.
+The main responsibility of database is to store `SKYRecord`s, the data storage unit in Skygear.

-Every container has one _public database_, which stores data accessible to every users.

-Every user also has its own _private database_, which stores data only accessible to that user alone.
+You will be provided with a private and a public database.

+- Everything in the private database is truly private, regardless of what access control entity you set to the record.
+In other words, each user has his own private database, and only himself have access to it.
+- Record saved at public database is by default public.
+Only the owner of the record can modify the record.
+Even without logging in, records in the public database can be queried (but not updated).
+To control the access, you may set different access control entity to the record.
+However, only logged in user can do write operation on databases
+- The database objects can be accessed with `[[SKYContainer defaultContainer] publicCloudDatabase]` and `[[SKYContainer defaultContainer] privateCloudDatabase]`.

+Head to [Access Control](/ios/guide/access-control) to read more about it.

 ### SKYRecord